 6. It is mandatory that users MUST install a virus checker and keep it up to date automatically (a free virus checker is available from the University); this includes Apple Mac operating systems.

 7. It is mandatory that users MUST keep their operating system up to date with security patches (e.g. Windows update, free over the network).
-Microsoft Windows XP, Windows 7, Windows 8 (excluding 8.1), and Mac OS versions including and prior to 10.12 will not be allowed on the network.
+Microsoft Windows XP, Windows 7, Windows 8 (including 8.1), and Mac OS versions including and prior to 10.14 will NOT be allowed on the network.
 Please ensure you have an up-to-date operating system installed with automatic update patching.
-Also note that Microsoft Windows 7 and Apple OSX 10.12 (High Sierra) will be blocked.

 8. Users with computers in their rooms are responsible for the content of their computer and to any use to which their computer has been put.